Upcoming events

 • 03 Jul 2026

-• Victoria University of Wellington, Wellington, Aotearoa, New Zealand
+• Victoria University of Wellington, Wellington, Aotearoa New Zealand

 ANZSIL Oceans and International Environmental Law Interest Group - Call for Abstracts for ANZSIL Annual Conference OIELIG Anniversary Panel

 The ANZSIL Conference is a special occasion for the Oceans and International Environmental Law Interest Group (OIELIG), because it marks a 10-year anniversary.
 This Call for Abstracts invites submissions to join the anniversary panel, which will cover the topic, ‘A Decade of Burgeoning or Blighted Legal Change’.
-In addition to presentation at the Conference, papers will be considered for inclusion in a planned Special Issue in a peer-reviewed international law journal, to be curated by the OIELG Co-Chairs after the conference.
+In addition to presentation at the Conference, papers will be considered for inclusion in a planned Special Issue in a peer-reviewed international law journal, to be curated by the OIELIG Co-Chairs after the conference.

 • 01 Jul 2026